israelias/resume-ux/README.md

 #### The headings map as an interactive document outline
 ___
   -  The project features a direct representation of the website's headings map, that, together with the varying permutations of returned `.show` and `:checked` classes, reels from the delightful complications of [scrollspy](https://v5.getbootstrap.com/docs/5.0/components/scrollspy/)'s fleeting `.active` class.
 Enabled on the `<body>`, Bootstrap's Scrollspy events are programmed in the side menu and visible only when it's useful: when 'expand all' is `:checked`.
-As the side menu is a list of the website's headings, containing lists that are nested to the level of their heading hierarchy, the `.active` items invariably play a game of musical links, revealing data and returning feedback on the virtues of relative 'nestedness' and proximities.
+As the side menu is a list of the website's headings, containing lists that are nested to the level of their heading hierarchy, the `.active` items invariably play a game of musical links, revealing data and returning feedback on the virtues of relative *nestedness* and *proximities.*

 #### Pagination events along a document track
 ___